 If you have incorrectly reported information on your FAFSA this review could negatively impact your Student Aid Index (SAI) resulting in a loss/reduction of your current financial aid.
 Please review the information on your FAFSA for accuracy before submitting an appeal.

 If the student’s FAFSA is selected for federal verification, that process must be completed before this appeal can be considered.

 We will review the information that you submit and request any documentation necessary to support changes to FAFSA data.
 You (the student) will upload the documents directly to your appeal.

 Once we have all the necessary documentation, we will make appropriate adjustments to the data on your FAFSA.
 You will receive an email from Federal Student Aid (the FAFSA processing center) when we do submit these changes.
 Please do not make any changes to this data.
 Doing so will cause major delays in your aid processing.

-As soon as we receive the updated FAFSA processing results, we will adjust your financial aid package.
-You will receive an email to review and accept your financial aid on your GoStockton Portal account.
+As soon as we receive the updated FAFSA processing results, we will adjust your financial aid offer.
+You will receive an email to review and accept your financial aid on your goStockton Portal account.

 Due to these unprecedented times, we have seen an increase in the number of appeals submitted to our office.
 Staff are working to complete reviews as quickly as possible.

 When a review has been completed, the student will be notified via email and text message.
 If the review warrants adjustments to the FAFSA, processing can take several weeks to complete.